Henry Adams (mechanical engineer)

 Henry Adams (February 11, 1858 – December 9, 1929) was an American mechanical engineer.
-He emigrated at age 22 to Baltimore from Duisburg, Prussia (now Nordrhein-Westfalen, Germany), having been educated as a building engineer.
+He emigrated at age 22 to Baltimore from Duisburg, Kingdom of Prussia, having been educated as a building engineer.
 He later worked with the District of Columbia government buildings, and established a longstanding private practice in Baltimore, Maryland.

 Public life

 In Baltimore, he first worked for builder Benjamin F. Bennett.
 In 1886, he became a heating and ventilating engineer with the Office of the Supervising Architect of the United States Department of the Treasury.
 In 1894 he joined the American Society of Heating and Ventilating Engineers (ASHVE) as one of 75 charter members.
 He served on the organization's Compulsory Legislation committee.
 He later served as ASHVE president (from 1899 to 1900), on the board of managers, and participated on their council.

 He was president of the board of the Maryland Institute in Baltimore, currently known as the Maryland Institute College of Art (MICA).
 He taught at the institute for 12 years then he participated as a board member and later as president of the board (until his death 45 years later).
 Adams served as a Federal Fuel Administration engineer for Maryland and Delaware during World War I.

 The press of his work was great, but it did not prevent him paying a great deal of attention to matters of public interest.
 He was a charter member of the Engineers' Club of Baltimore and a touching tribute was paid him in that organization's official organ, The Baltimore Engineer.
 "Henry Adams," the memorial article said, was a good citizen, a just man, a capable engineer, full of charity, and died beloved by all who knew him.
 Baltimore, therefore, mourns his loss and will always cherish the thought and belief that the world was better for his life."